-From hystorical informations, we know that different phenomena could occur before a paroxysm in the mud volcanoes areas, in particular deformations, soil fractures and increasing of seismicity.
+From hystorical informations, we know that different phenomena could occur before a paroxysm in the mud volcanoes areas, in particular deformations, soil fractures, increasing of seismicity and, from geochemical point of view only at Aragona, also the decreasing of the gas output (Grassa et al., 2012).

-After the paroxismal event, according to the hystorical descrisptions, a strong smell of acrid gas reasonably H2S is recorded.
-H2S, if breathed in high concentrations, could be lethal to human life.
-It is a toxic, corrosive, irritant and colorless gas with the characteristic unpleasant smell of rotten eggs.
-It can cause chronic diseases of the respiratory organs through prolonged exposure even at very low concentrations; at concentrations of 200-250 ppm it can cause pulmonary edema and risk of death, while at 1,000 ppm it is immediately lethal (NIOSH, 1981).
+After the paroxismal event, according to the hystorical descrisptions, a strong smell of acrid gas reasonably H_2S is recorded I_2S , if breathed in high concentrations, it could be lethal to human life.
+It is a toxic, corrosive, irritant and

-Since October 2017, a short period seismic station was installed in Santa Barbara site.
-The continuous monitoring and the preliminary analysis of the acquired signals allowed to highlight variations in the power of environmental vibrations.
-Moreover, the presence of periodic micro-seismicity, likely due to linked variation in emissions and bubbling activity, was detected.
-However, the use of a single station does not allow a complete characterization of the seismic activity, for which the creation of a micro-network would be desirable.
-Continuous monitoring of local microtremor and microseismicity, in particular before and during a paroxysmal event, could allow us to understand the source mechanisms of these events and propose useful predictive models for risk reduction.

-Only with the installation of a multidisciplinary geochemical and geophysical observatory at the two study areas, we could speculate to discriminate the "potential" phenomena that could occur before, during and after a paroxysm event.
-For these reasons, different geochemical and geophysical parameters will have to be analysed, verified and validated in the next future.

-It could be a useful tool for Civil Protection Authorities in order to take the appropriate risk mitigation measurements for the exposed people.
-A safety path outside our hazardous detected areas should be considered by the local administrations, in order to reduce the risk.
-Our hazardous paroxysm areas, in both sites, finally should be forbidden to visitors, expecially during the period where high deformation, fractures and seismicity occur.
+- 413 colorless gas with the characteristic unpleasant smell of rotten eggs.
+It can cause chronic diseases of the respiratory organs - 414 through prolonged exposure even at very low concentrations; at concentrations of 200-250 ppm it can cause pulmonary - edema and risk of death, while at 1,000 ppm it is immediately lethal (NIOSH, 1981). - Since October 2017, a short period seismic station was installed in Santa Barbara site.
+The continuous monitoring and the - preliminary analysis of the acquired signals allowed to highlight variations in the power of environmental vibrations. - Moreover, the presence of periodic micro-seismicity, likely due linked variation in emissions and bubbling activity, was - detected.
+However, the use of a single station does not allow a complete characterization of the seismic activity, for which - 420 the creation of a micro-network would be desirable.
+Continuous monitoring of local microtremor and micro-seismicity, - 421 in particular before and during a paroxysmal event, could allow us to understand the source mechanisms of these events - and propose useful predictive models for risk reduction. - Only with the installation of a multidisciplinary geochemical and geophysical observatory at the two study areas, we - 424 could speculate to discriminate the "potential" phenomena that could occur before, during and after a paroxysm event. - For these reasons, different geochemical and geophysical parameters will have to be analysed, verified and validated in a next future. - 427 It could be an useful tool for Civil Protection Authorities in order to take the appropriate risk mitigation measurements - 428 for the exposed people.
+A safety path outside our hazardous detected areas should be considered by the local - administrations, in order to reduce the risk.
+Our hazardous paroxysm areas, in both sites, finally should be forbidden to - visitors, expecially during the period where high deformation, fractures and seismicity occur.